tinygrad/tinygrad/docs/developer/viz.md

 NOTE: Make sure you use tinygrad **master** `pip install git+https://github.com/tinygrad/tinygrad.git`

-For example, it can show all the graph rewrites for an add kernel:
+For example, it can show all the graph rewrites for this compute:
 ```py
 from tinygrad import Tensor